United Church of God

-The United Church of God, an International Association (UCGIA or simply UCG) is a nontrinitarian, nondenominational Christian church based in the United States.
+The United Church of God, an International Association (UCGIA or simply UCG) is a Christian church based in the United States.

-UCG calls itself "The United Church of God, an International Association", with the last three words italicized in order to differentiate UCG from local congregations and denominations which bear similar names.
-UCG was organized in 1995 by churches that had been part of the Worldwide Church of God, and holds doctrines and beliefs similar to those taught by Herbert W. Armstrong and the former Worldwide Church of God.
+The UCG calls itself "The United Church of God, an International Association", with the last three words italicized in order to differentiate the UCG from local congregations and denominations which bear similar names.
+The UCG was organized in 1995 by churches that had been part of the Worldwide Church of God, and holds doctrines and beliefs similar to those taught by Herbert W. Armstrong and the former Worldwide Church of God.

 Government

-UCG is governed by a 12-man board called the "Council of Elders" that is elected by the church's paid and lay ministers, which form the "General Conference of Elders."
+The UCG is governed by a 12-man board called the "Council of Elders" that is elected by the church's paid and lay ministers, which form the "General Conference of Elders."
 The General Conference of Elders meets once a year in May to perform tasks including budget approval, operational planning, strategic planning, electing members of the church council, and participation in seminars.
 The council acts as the governing body for the international association and is responsible for forming policy and doctrine for the Church.
 The council meets four times a year.

-UCG's international headquarters is referred to as the "Home Office" and is located in Milford, Ohio (a suburb of Cincinnati).
-This office is headed by UCG's president, who is the church's official spokesperson and is charged with administrative responsibility over day-to-day functions, such as managing the church's paid ministry and producing literature or other publications.
+The UCG's international headquarters is referred to as the "Home Office" and is located in Milford, Ohio (a suburb of Cincinnati).
+This office is headed by the UCG's president, who is the church's official spokesperson and is charged with administrative responsibility over day-to-day functions, such as managing the church's paid ministry and producing literature or other publications.
 The president is appointed by the Council of Elders (COE) and can be removed from his appointment by the COE.
 The COE must remain in the confidence of the General Conference of Elders, and COE members serve on a rotating system of election wherein four of twelve men are up for re-election or replacement in any given year.

 Fundamental beliefs

 The UCG follows and believes in many of the basic doctrinal principles of Christian churches, such as the inspiration of the scriptures, Christ's bodily resurrection, and the three ordinances of baptism, and agrees with Protestant theology regarding the tenets of sola scriptura and that justification is a gift given freely by God.
-However, its teachings differ from mainstream Christian (Catholic, Orthodox and Protestant) theology in a number of key areas: The fundamental beliefs of the United Church of God are as follows: God the Father, Jesus Christ and the Holy Spirit.
-The Word of God.
-Satan the Devil.
-Humanity.
-Sin and God's Law.
-The Sacrifice of Jesus Christ.
-Three Days and Three Nights.
-Repentance.
-Water Baptism.
-The Sabbath Day.
-The Passover.
-The Festivals of God.
-God's Food Laws.
-Military Service and War.
-Promises to Abraham.
-God's Purpose for Mankind.
-The Church.
-Tithing.
-The Resurrections.
-Jesus Christ's Return.
+However, its teachings differ from mainstream Christian (Catholic, Orthodox and Protestant) theology in a number of key areas: